Kenyatta family: Fourth wife

-He married his fourth wife in 1951.
-She is the best known due to her role as First Lady, was Ngina Kenyatta (née Muhoho), also known as Mama Ngina.
+He married his fourth wife in 1951, Ngina Kenyatta (née Muhoho), also known as Mama Ngina.
+She is best known for her role as First Lady.
 She often accompanied him in public, and some streets in Nairobi and Mombasa are named after her.
 She bore Kenyatta four children: Wambui (born 1953), Uhuru Muigai Kenyatta (born 1961), Anna Nyokabi Muthama Kenyatta (born May 1963) Muhoho Kenyatta (born 1965).

 Mama Ngina lives quietly as a wealthy widow in Kenya.
 Uhuru Kenyatta unsuccessfully vied for the Kenyan presidency as President Moi's preferred successor in 2002.
 He served as Minister of Local Government and Minister of Finance, and in 2013 he was elected as President and later on re-elected in 2017.

 Muhoho Kenyatta runs his mother's vast family business but lives out of the public limelight.

-Kenyatta was the uncle of Ngethe Njoroge, Kenya's first representative to the United Nations and the great uncle of Tom Morello, the guitarist for Rage Against the Machine.
+Kenyatta was the uncle of Ngethe Njoroge, Kenya's first representative to the United Nations and the great-uncle of Tom Morello, the guitarist for Rage Against the Machine.
 His niece, Beth Mugo, married to a retired ambassador, was an MP and also served as Minister for Public Health.
-Beth Mugo has been a nominated senator under the Jubilee Alliance (Ruling Alliance in Kenya) since 2013 and has been known to strongly support her cousin (President Uhuru Kenyatta).
+Beth Mugo had been a nominated senator since 2013, under the Jubilee Alliance (then the Ruling Alliance in Kenya).
+She has been known to strongly support her cousin (President Uhuru Kenyatta).

+Wealth and influence

+The Kenyatta family is one of the richest families in Kenya and the largest landholders in Kenya.
+They are also influential in the political and economic sector.

+Companies and entities owned by Kenyatta family in Kenya, which the family wholly-owns or co-owns include;

+Brookside Dairy, NCBA Group, Enke Investments, MediaMax Network Limited, Peponi School, Timsales Corporation, Northlands City.

+Their networth was over $2.5billion as at 2022 in local investments and ventures.
+The family also has assets and investments worth over $30million outside Kenya including in Panama, Virgin Islands, some of which were previously unknown, and some of which became known after the Pandora Papers expose.

+The family owns over 500000 acres of land.

+Controversy

+The Kenyatta Family has been implicated in some corruption scandals some of which have happened since Kenyatta's passing.
+The family has been alleged to have been involved in illegal land acquisitions without the due legal process, and land grabbing.
+In 2019, Nyokabi Kenyatta and Kathleen Kihanya who are Uhuru's sister and cousin were involved in a KES200 million Health Sector scandal.
+The family's massive offshore companies portfolio was also exposed in the Pandora Papers leaks in 2018, with property worth over $30million.

+Mzee Kenyatta was implicated in poaching and ivory exports.
+Her daughter, Margaret Kenyatta, was chairman of the United African Company, one of at least ten companies exporting ivory despite a ban on the ivory trade.

+In 2025 it emerged that that the Kenyattas, through a proxy of their company Enke Investments unlawfully benefited from the Nairobi Expressway project, claiming close to a billion Kenya shillings.